juyoungkim-lisa/juyoungkim-lisa/README.md

-# Hi, I'm Lisa.
+# Hi, I'm Lisa. :smiley:

 ## About Me
 I'm a computer science graduate student at the University of Michigan (where I completed my undergraduate studies, also in computer science).
-I love to read and play piano in my free time.
+I love to read and play piano :piano: in my free time.

 ## Get in Touch
 [![linkedin](https://user-images.githubusercontent.com/39270614/89308967-dcdddd00-d640-11ea-9fb5-22fca46d608a.png)][1]